Font Size:

 Risk Factors

-Although medical experts do not exactly know what causes prostate cancer or how to prevent it, research has shown that men with certain risk factors are more likely than others to develop prostate cancer.
-Risk factors include:
+Although medical experts do not exactly know what causes prostate cancer or how to prevent it, research has shown that each man's risk of prostate cancer can vary based on his age, race/ethnicity, and other factors.

 Lowering Risk